 Methods We used multiple indicator cluster survey (MICS) data (2012-13).
-There were 7921 children under 2 years, of which the information of the mode of delivery (C-section vs. normal) was available for 2138 children.
+There were 7921 children under 2 years, of which the information of the mode of delivery (C-section vs. normal) was available for 2181 children.
 Important confounding factors were considered as age of child, child ever been breastfed, child had diarrhoea, child ill with cough, child's weight, child's length or height, division, sex(child), mother's education, religion of household head, wealth index quintile, age of woman, weight at birth.
 We used multivariable logistic regression and Poisson regression for analyse the data.

 Results We found 38% children were born in normally and 62% children were born in C-section.
 Moreover, we observed 16.90% of caesarean section babies are in risk of having more diseases whereas normally delivered babies have 6.89% risk.
-The Poisson regression analysis showed that the expected log count for the C-section is 1.03 times higher than the expected log count for normal delivery.
+The crude and adjusted Poisson analyses showed that the relative risk for the C-section was 1.06 (95% CI: 1.00-1.11) and 1.07(95% CI: 0.96-1.18), respectively.
+From the crude and adjusted logistic model, we found the crude and adjusted odds ratios for the C-section were 1.18(CI:1.00-1.11) and 1.10 (CI:.93-1.50) times higher than the odds ratio for the normal delivery, respectively, though the association was not statistically significant at 5% level of significance.

 Conclusion

 Our analysis shows that caesarean delivery is associated with increased rate of disease among children less than 2 years of age.
 We recommend increasing public awareness for the negative impact of the caesarean delivery in Bangladesh.